MAD Project · Martial Arts Definitions · Namespace DTM

 The quality variable

 Development through martial arts is not uniform across schools, instructors, or programs.
-It varies according to the coherence of design, quality of feedback, calibration of challenge, relational quality, and whether the training medium supports or distorts development.
+It varies according to coherence of design, quality of feedback, calibration of challenge, relational quality, and whether the training medium supports or distorts development.

 In function